-The organizational boundaries of Pipelife Nederland B.V. are determined in the context of CO_2 (carbon dioxide)-consciousness in accordance with the principle of the operational sphere of influence of the certifying company.
+The organizational boundaries of Pipelife Nederland B.V. are determined in the context of CO2 (carbon dioxide)-consciousness in accordance with the principle of the operational sphere of influence of the certifying company.

 Within the GHG protocol, this is described as the 'operational boundary'.
-In practice, this means that when activities are executed under the auspices of Pipelife Nederland B.V., the accountability for the CO_2 -production is taken: the own organization has control of this.
+In practice, this means that when activities are executed under the auspices of Pipelife Nederland B.V., the accountability for the $CO_2$ -production is taken: the own organization has control of this.

-Based on the lateral purchase analysis of the CO_2 -performance ladder, it is determined that Pipelife Deutschland GmbH & CO.
-KG is added within the organizational boundary of Pipelife Nederland R V
+Based on the lateral purchase analysis of the CO2 -performance ladder, it is determined that Pipelife Deutschland GmbH & CO.
+KG and Preflexibel NV are added within the organizational boundary of Pipelife Nederland B.V.